 Looking for a new microwave oven?
-Verum has compared specifications, listened to experts and consumed views to evaluate hundreds of models.
+Verum has compared specifications, listened to experts and consumed owner views to evaluate 100s of models.
 While it’s easy to spend big, choose one of the recommendations below and you will get the right microwave for your budget.

 A good microwave oven brings convenience to any kitchen.
-As you’re probably aware, in addition to dedicated microwaves, there are combination ovens and models with built-in grills.
-Combination ovens combine normal oven heating with microwave technology.
-These are usually, much more expensive.
-As are microwaves with a grill.
+As you’re probably aware, in addition to dedicated (or solo) microwaves, there are combination ovens and models with built-in grills.
+Combination ovens combine a conventional oven with microwave technology.
+These are usually much more expensive.

 Wanting to compare apples with apples, the best microwaves listed below are all dedicated (or solo) microwave ovens.
 They don’t grill food or attempt to double-up as a conventional oven.
 Each model here is a top-rated microwave with no compromises.
 Size is a good place to start when choosing a microwave…